 2.1.
 UNDER SECRETARY OF DEFENSE FOR ACQUISITION AND SUSTAINMENT (USD(A&S)).
-The USD(A&S) establishes policies and procedures for the EC Program in accordance with DoDD 4715.1E.
+The USD(A&S) establishes policies and procedures for the EC Program in accordance with DoD Directive 4715.01E.

 2.2.
-ASSISTANT SECRETARY OF DEFENSE FOR SUSTAINMENT (ASD(S)).
-Under the authority, direction, and control of the USD(A&S), the ASD(S):
+ASSISTANT SECRETARY OF DEFENSE FOR ENERGY, INSTALLATIONS, AND ENVIRONMENT (ASD(EI&E)).
+Under the authority, direction, and control of the USD(A&S), the ASD(EI&E):

 a.
-Oversees the implementation of this issuance in coordination with the Assistant Secretary of Defense for Acquisition (ASD(A)), the Assistant Secretary of Defense for Readiness (ASD(R)), and the Assistant Secretary of Defense for Health Affairs (ASD(HA)); the Director of Defense Research and Engineering for Research and Technology; and the DoD Component heads.
+Oversees the implementation of this issuance in coordination with the Assistant Secretary of Defense for Acquisition (ASD(A)), the Assistant Secretary of Defense for Sustainment (ASD(S)), the Assistant Secretary of Defense for Readiness (ASD(R)), the Assistant Secretary of Defense for Industrial Base Policy (ASD(IBP)), and the Assistant Secretary of Defense for Health Affairs (ASD(HA)), the Deputy Chief Technology Officer for Science and Technology (DCTO(S&T)), and the DoD Component heads.

 b.
-Establishes, chairs, and identifies a deputy chair for the Emerging Chemicals of Concern Governance Council (ECGC).
+Establishes, chairs, and identifies a deputy chair for the ECGC, which depends on the RMOs being endorsed.

 c.
-Oversees membership of the ECGC to ensure representation of the five DoD functional areas.
+Oversees membership of the ECGC to ensure representation of the five DoD functional areas:

-(1) Environment, safety, and health represented by the ASD(S), ASD(R), and ASD(HA).
+(1) Environment, safety, and health (ESH) programs represented by the ASD(EI&E), ASD(S), ASD(R), and ASD(HA).

-(2) Training and readiness represented by the ASD(R).
+(2) Training and readiness (T&R) programs represented by the ASD(R).

-(3) Production, operations, maintenance, and disposal of DoD assets represented by the ASD(S).
+(3) Production, operations, maintenance, and disposal (POMD) programs for of DoD assets represented by the ASD(EI&E), ASD(IBP), and ASD(S).

-(4) Cleanup represented by the ASD(S).
+(4) Cleanup programs represented by the ASD(EI&E).

-(5) Acquisition and research, development, testing, and evaluation represented by the ASD(A) and the Director of Defense of Research and Engineering for Research and Technology.
+(5) Acquisition and research, development, testing, and evaluation (Acq-RDT&E) programs represented by the ASD(A) and the DCTO(S&T).

 d.
-Engages with the Service assistant secretaries responsible for ECs, or the Service acquisition executives, to invite the participation of program executive officers and program managers, as appropriate, in the assessment of ECs and implementation of risk management actions (RMAs) for ECs.
+Engages with the Service assistant secretaries responsible for ECs, or the Service acquisition executives, to invite the participation of program executive officers and program managers, as appropriate, in the assessment of ECs and implementation of RMAs for ECs.